Rebecca Chen

 After assisting genome wide association studies at the Wright Lab to understand inter- and intra-individual behavioural variation of the feral chickens, I further developed my interests in genomics, epigenetics and bioinformatics during my Recent Graduate Erasmus internship at the Netherlands Institute for Ecology.
 Here, I worked on the intergenerational effects on DNA methylation in the great tit (Parus major).

-I enjoy staying active, especially in nature such as hiking or camping, or you can find me in the gym or at the football field.
+I enjoy staying active, especially in nature such as hiking or camping, or you can find me doing calisthenics in the gym.

 Supervisors